Upconverting nanoparticles: Physics

 A single ion in the lattice sequentially absorbs two photons and emits a photon of higher energy as it returns to the ground state.
 ESA is most common when dopant concentrations are low and energy-transfer is not probable.
 Since ESA is a process where two photons must be absorbed at a single lattice site, coherent pumping and high intensity are much more important (but not necessarily required) than for ETU.
 Because of its single-ion nature, ESA does not depend on the lanthanide ion concentration.

-Two-ion processes are usually dominated by energy transfer upconversion (ETU).
+Two-ion processes are usually dominated by ETU.
 This is characterized by the successive transfer of energy from singly excited ions (sensitizers/donors), to the ion which eventually emits (activators/acceptors).
 This process is commonly portrayed as the optical excitation of the activator followed by further excitation to the final fluorescing state due to energy transfer from a sensitizer.
 While this depiction is valid, the more strongly contributing process is the sequential excitation of the activator by two or more different sensitizer ions.

 The upconversion process is said to be cooperative when there are one or more elementary steps (sensitization or luminescence) in the process which involve multiple lanthanide ions.
 In cooperative sensitization process, two ions in their excited state simultaneously decay to their ground states, generating a higher energy photon.
 Similarly, in cooperative luminescence, two excited state ions transfer their energy to a neighboring ion in one elementary step.

 Energy migration-mediated upconversion (EMU) involves four types of luminescent ion centers with different roles.
 They are located in separate layers of a core-shell structure of the nanomaterial to inhibit relaxation processes between ions.
 In this case, low-energy photons are excited in an ETU process that populates an excited state of another ion.
 Energy from this state can transfer to an adjacent ion through a core-shell interface and is then emitted.

 Recently, moving forward in the challenge of designing particles with tunable emissions, important progress in synthesis of high-quality nano-structured crystals has enabled new pathways for photon upconversion.
 This includes the possibility of creating particles with core/shell structures, allowing upconversion through interfacial energy transfer (IET), upon which the interactions between typical lanthanide donor-acceptor pairs including Yb-Er, Yb-Tm, Yb-Ho, Gd-Tb, Gd-Eu and Nd-Yb can be precisely controlled on the nanoscale.